 Here is some basic information about the funding:

 • How will Massachusetts receive its $23 million allocation of funds?
 NOAA Fisheries will pass the funds to Massachusetts through the Atlantic States Marine Fisheries Commission.
-All funds are planned to be dispersed by September 2021.
+All funds must be dispersed by September 30, 2021.

 • What businesses are eligible?
-Division of Marine Fisheries permit holders, including tribes, commercial fishing businesses, charter/for-hire fishing businesses, aquaculture businesses, and seafood wholesalers and processors whose residence is in Massachusetts.
+Division of Marine Fisheries permit holders, including commercial fishing businesses, charter/for-hire fishing businesses, aquaculture businesses, and seafood wholesalers and processors whose residence is in Massachusetts.

 • Does every eligible business qualify for funding?
-No. Only businesses that suffered a 35% loss caused by COVID-19 relative to previous years will qualify for these funds.
+No. Only businesses that suffered a greater than 35% loss caused by COVID-19 relative to previous years will qualify for these funds.

 • What businesses are NOT eligible?
 Seafood retail markets, restaurants, tackle shops, tackle manufacturers, and boatyards are all ineligible.
 Any commercial fishing businesses or operations involving freshwater species are also ineligible.